 There are several other local heritage assets, identified on the Council’s Historic Environment Record2.

 Due to the industrial nature of the area, piecemeal development for residential development is not considered suitable, with a more comprehensive approach seen as the most efficient means to deliver a high-quality residential community.
-Fragmented ownerships make this difficult to provide, hence the need for a strong Masterplan that will guide delivery and support a cohesive development.
+Fragmented ownerships make this difficult to provide, hence the need for a strong Masterplan that will guide delivery and support cohesive development.